Brunch & Batter

 Frequently asked questions

 Par-baking is when you bake the pie crust before adding your ingredients to prevent a soggy bottom and to ensure your crust turns out crisp and golden brown.
 Since quiches are mostly liquid, they tend to become soggy.
 Par-baking will give you a head start on that crispy crust.
-While you can skip the par-bake, I don't recommend it as the bottom will not be as firm.
+I wouldn't skip this part.

 Love tomatoes?